MRtrix3/mrtrix3/docs/reference/commands/mrregister.rst

 -  **-nl_lmax num** explicitly set the lmax to be used per scale factor in non-linear FOD registration.
 By default FOD registration will use lmax 0,2,4 with default scale factors 0.25,0.5,1.0 respectively.
 Note that no reorientation will be performed with lmax = 0.

--  **-cc radius** use cc metric with radius

--  **-diagnostics_image path** use cc metric with radius
+-  **-diagnostics_image path** write intermediate images for diagnostics purposes

 FOD registration options
 ^^^^^^^^^^^^^^^^^^^^^^^^

--  **-directions file** the directions used for FOD reorienation using apodised point spread functions (Default: 60 directions)
+-  **-directions file** the directions used for FOD reorientation using apodised point spread functions (Default: 60 directions)

 -  **-noreorientation** turn off FOD reorientation.
-Reorientation is on by default if the number of volumes in the 4th dimension corresponds to the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28, 45, 66 etc
+Reorientation is on by default if the number of volumes in the 4th dimension corresponds to the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28, 45, 66 etc)

 Multi-contrast options
 ^^^^^^^^^^^^^^^^^^^^^^